 Step 1: Import all the necessary libraries

-The first and the basic step is to import all the required libraries that I am implementing in this entire tutorial.
+The first and basic step is to import all the required libraries that I am implementing in this entire tutorial.
 I am only using NumPy and OpenCV python packages.
 Let’s import them.

 import cv2 import numpy as np